CloudeyIT/Different/README.md

 ## What is this

 **Different** provides extension methods for creating and applying diffs and patches for plain text.
-It uses the same robust algorithms and logic as commonly seen used with git repositories, wrapped in a readable, easy-to-use library.
+It uses the same robust algorithms and logic as commonly used in git, wrapped in a readable, easy-to-use library.

 ## How to use